Prospect: information for the user

 Before undergoing surgery or anesthesia (even at the dentist's office), inform your doctor or dentist that you are taking Baripril, as there may be a sudden drop in blood pressure associated with anesthesia.

-Baripril with other medications
+Taking Baripril with other medications:

 Inform your doctor or pharmacist if you are using or have recently used any other medication, including those purchased without a prescription.

-It is especially important to inform your doctor if you are taking or have recently taken any of the following medications:
+It is especially important that you inform your doctor if you are taking or have recently taken any of the following medications:

-Baripril with food, drinks, and alcohol:
+Taking Baripril with food, drinks, and alcohol:

-Foods do not affect the absorption of Baripril.
+Food does not affect the absorption of Baripril.

-Alcohol potentiates the hypotensive effect (reduction of blood pressure) of enalapril, so inform your doctor if you are taking beverages that contain alcohol while taking this medication.
+Alcohol enhances the hypotensive effect (reduction of blood pressure) of enalapril, so inform your doctor if you are taking alcoholic beverages while being treated with this medication.

 Pregnancy and breastfeeding